bratpeki/bash-scripts/README.md

 This projects depends on the following binaries:

 - [dmenu](https://tools.suckless.org/dmenu/), used for any list in the repo, another alternative is [fzf](https://github.com/junegunn/fzf)
+- [curl](https://curl.se/), used for accessing terminal-friendly web pages